wfzyx/flask-api-sample/README.md

 python3 app.py
 ```

-Obs: there is a .envrc file for convenience
+*Note: There is a .envrc file for convenience*

 # Acceptance Criteria #

 - [X] Fetch transparency[dash]in[dash]coverage[dot]uhc[dot]com
 - [X] Get the employer name list
-- [X] Extract the json index files on demand
+- [X] Extract the JSON index files on demand
-- Endponts to make:
+- Endpoints to make:
-	- [ ] Search for a company EIN
+	- [X] Search for a company EIN
 	- [X] Search for a company Name
 	- [X] returns a list of "plan names" and their "in network pricing file locations" for the matching company.

-Obs: EIN search was not implemented, because a reliable and fast way to fetch all the companies EINs wasn't found, the only approach would be to hit the target api thoushands of times, and that doesn't sound good :(

 # Optional #